Last updated on June 8th, 2022

 On top of perpetually submerged predators, bass eggs find a unique conflict from the surface.
-Anglers have known for years that a soft plastic frog is one of the best baits for spawning bass will produce giant catches under the right conditions.
+Anglers have known for years that a soft plastic frog is one of the best baits for spawning bass and will produce giant catches under the right conditions.

 That’s why I find it weird that so many hang their frogging rods up during the spawning season.

 Not only are frogs still around, they develop a strong craving for caviar!
 Typically found among vegetation and weedlines, frogs tend to get bold when confronted with a spawning bass.
 Due to this, bass can sometimes pounce with reckless abandon when they spot one.

 A hollow frog provides less noise, but you are granted the ability to suspend the frog at the location of your choosing.
 Traditional soft plastic frogs are worked rapidly across the water, similar to a buzzbait.